 When I asked if it would come back with a second baby, she said it could or it couldn’t– there really wasn’t anyway of knowing.
 She didn’t recommend surgically removing it once I was done nursing because there would be scarring.
 I agreed because I still have a small scar from the needle biopsy, and I didn’t want a Frankenboob if it wasn’t absolutely necessary.

-Emmett was born around 8AM and by that evening, I felt the galactocele filling back up.
+Our second son, Emmett, was born around 8AM and by that evening, I felt the galactocele filling back up.
 I had kind of prepared myself for it.
 But it came back in a slightly different location.
 It’s closer to the surface of my breast, and closer to my nipple, which has caused some latching issues for Emmett, but we’re working with it.

 Back to the Breast Surgeon